KansasCityWomeninTechnology/cocktails-worksheets/docs/css/setup/README.md

 >
 > Navigate to GitHub to create a personal account or log in.
 Feel free to ask your mentor for help!
 When complete and logged in to GitHub, return here to continue the instructions.
 You won't install any tools listed on this page, but please read through them so you have context for tonight's worksheet.

 # Required tools for this session

 You don't need all the tools for tonight's session.
-If you haven't installed all the tools listed in [The Tools](https://bit.ly/CnCTheTools) guide already, use the following list to install only the required tools for the worksheet:
+If you haven't installed all the tools listed in [The Tools](https://bit.ly/CnCTheTools) guide already, use the following list to install the required tools for the worksheet:

 >[!WARNING]If you are borrowing a laptop, your tools are pre-installed.
 Please ask your mentor to explain the tools we are using tonight.

 1. [Chrome browser](/tools/browser/ ':target=_blank')